Kami80/Optimization-plant-design/README.md

-🎯 Economic Objective Functions in Refinery and Society This project is about understanding how we can use different economic objective functions to make smart decisions — both in society and in industries like oil refineries.

-An economic objective function helps us decide how to use resources in the best way to meet people's needs and goals.
-Different countries or companies may choose different goals depending on their values, situation, and future plans.

-💡 Common Economic Objectives
-Here are some common goals societies and governments may focus on:

-Economic Growth: Making more goods and services to improve people's lives.

-Balanced Development: Making sure no group or region is left behind.

-Social Justice: Reducing income inequality and giving equal opportunities to everyone.

-Environmental Sustainability: Protecting nature and resources for the future.

-Economic Stability: Avoiding big ups and downs in the economy.

-Human Development: Improving education, healthcare, and living conditions.

-Different places may use a mix of these goals, and they can change over time.

-🛢️ Economic Objectives in Oil Refineries
-In oil refineries, we often use two main types of economic objectives:

-1. Cost Function
-The goal is to reduce costs and work more efficiently.
-This includes things like energy use, equipment maintenance, labor, and production costs.

-2. Profit Function
-Here, the focus is on making the most profit.
-That means increasing income from selling products, reducing costs, and improving performance.

-⚙️ Why It Matters
-Choosing the right economic objective depends on many things:

-Oil prices

-Global market demand

-Technology

-Environmental laws

-Competition

-Sustainability and long-term planning are also becoming more important in modern economic decisions.
+# 🎯 Economic Objective Functions in Society and Oil Refineries

+This project explores how different **economic objective functions** can help guide better decision-making in both **society** and **industrial systems** like **oil refineries**.

+An **economic objective function** is basically a tool that helps decide how to use resources (money, energy, people, etc.) in the best way to achieve certain goals.
+These goals can change based on what a country or company values most — such as growth, fairness, or sustainability.

+---

+## 🌍 Common Economic Objectives in Society

+Here are some typical goals that societies or governments might focus on:

+- **Economic Growth**
+  Increasing national production and income to improve living standards.

+- **Balanced Development**
+  Making sure all parts of the economy grow fairly, avoiding big gaps between groups.

+- **Social Justice**
+  Reducing inequality in income and giving equal opportunities to everyone.

+- **Environmental Sustainability**
+  Protecting natural resources so future generations can live well too.

+- **Economic Stability**
+  Keeping the economy stable over time, avoiding large ups and downs.

+- **Human Development**
+  Improving things like education, health, and quality of life.

+Each country may use a combination of these goals, depending on their local and global situation.

+---

+## 🛢️ Economic Objectives in Oil Refineries

+In oil refineries, we usually focus on these two main goals:

+### 1. Cost Function
+The goal here is to **reduce operational costs** and increase efficiency.
+This includes:
+- Equipment maintenance
+- Energy use
+- Labor costs
+- Material usage

+### 2. Profit Function
+The focus here is on **maximizing profit** by:
+- Increasing revenue from selling products
+- Lowering production costs
+- Improving production and marketing strategies

+Choosing the right function depends on factors like:
+- Oil prices
+- Global demand and supply
+- Technology used
+- Environmental and legal rules
+- Competition in the market

+---

+## 📌 Why This Matters

+Understanding and applying economic objective functions helps:
+- Improve decision-making
+- Create more sustainable industries
+- Achieve long-term national or company goals

+---